cbeck88/visit_struct/README.md

 reference, then `apply_visitor` will pass each of the fields to the visitor correspondingly.

 It should be noted that there are already libraries that permit structure visitation like this, such as `boost::fusion`, which does this and much more.
+Or `boost::hana`, which is like a more modern successor to `boost::fusion` which takes advantage of C++14.

 However, our library can be used as a single-header, header-only library with no external dependencies.
 The core `visit_struct.hpp` is in total about one hundred lines of code, depending on how you count, and is fully functional on its own.

 `boost::fusion` is fairly complex and also supports many other features like registering the member functions.
-When you need more power, and you also need to support pre-C++11, that is what you should use, but for some applications, `visit_struct` is all that you need.
+When you need more power, you need to support pre-C++11, etc., then you should graduate to a "real" reflection library.
+But for some applications, `visit_struct` is all that you need.

 **Note:** The macro `VISITABLE_STRUCT` must be used at filescope, an error will occur if it is used within a namespace.
 You can simply include the namespaces as part of the type, e.g.